Science

 At Holy Trinity Primary School, it is our intention to provide a high-quality science education that provides children with the foundations they need to recognise the importance of Science in every aspect of daily life.

-Our curriculum will enable children to become enquiry-based learners collaborating through researching, investigating and evaluating experiences.
+Our curriculum, through White Rose Science, allows children to become enquiry-based learners collaborating through researching, investigating and evaluating experiences.
 It will encourage respect for living organisms and for the physical environment.

 Teachers will ensure that all children are exposed to high quality teaching and learning experiences.
 These will hook the children’s interest, enabling them to develop a sense of excitement and curiosity about natural phenomena.
 They will be encouraged to ask questions about the world around them and work scientifically to further their conceptual understanding and scientific knowledge.